How Much Does Post-Construction Cleaning Cost in 2025?

 • Prioritize the must-dos: Focus on tasks that require special equipment or are more challenging, such as cleaning the roof or washing high exterior windows.

-• Compare quotes: Contact several post-construction cleaning companies to compare rates and services.
+• Compare quotes: Contact several local post-construction cleaning companies to compare rates and services.
 This will help you find the best value for your needs.

 • Prepare your home: Before the cleaners arrive, cover your furniture and belongings with tarps to prevent dust accumulation.
 Clearing away any remaining debris or clutter can also make cleaning smoother.